EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Options (Lockpick):
-  bLockpickForceResetPinHealth - reset the current bobby pin health when failing to force a lock bPreventUseLockWithNoBobbyPins - prevents the LockPick Menu opening when the player has no bobby pins
+  bLockpickForceResetPinHealth - reset the current bobby pin health when failing to force a lock bPreventUseLockWithNoBobbyPins - prevents the LockPick Menu opening when the player has no bobby pins sBobbyPinBreakMessage - message shown when a bobby pin breaks

 bDisableControllerDeadzones
 Set a custom dead-zones for controller thumb-sticks, allowing finer movement and aiming.